 - 1. To find coefficient of friction in pipes of different materials. - 2.
 To verify Bernoulli's equation using hydraulic bench. - 3.
 To find losses due to sudden expansion and sudden contraction in pipes. - 4.
 To calculate Reynold's number for laminar and turbulent flow. - 5.
 To calculate metacentric height. - 6.
-To determine volumetric and mass flow rates through the Venturi meter. - 7.
+To determine volumetric and mass flow rates through the Venturimeter. - 7.
 To determine volumetric and mass flow rates using Orifice meter. - 8.
-To determine the efficiency of a pump. - 9.
-To calibrate and to find mass flow rate through Rotameter. - 10.To measure the velocity of flow at different points along the cross section in a pipe
+To calibrate and to find mass flow rate through Rotameter. - 10.
+To measure the velocity of flow at different points along the cross section in a pipe